 Presenter: Steve Boyd

-Join Ashley Garen for a Highest Awards workshop!
-Explore how Girl Scout opportunities support leadership growth and discover the important role you play.
-We will cover Take Action Projects, how to guide your Girl Scout in choosing one that aligns with their strengths and interests and have a group share.
+Explore how Girl Scout opportunities support leadership growth and discover the important role you play as a volunteer.
+We will cover Take Action Projects, the new Leadership Awards line-up, and how to guide your Girl Scout in choosing an award that aligns with their strengths and interests.

 Free Swim